nhsd-exeter/dos-road-distance/application/proto/README.md

 ## Generating python classes

+There is a Makefile target from the root as follows:

+	make generate-proto-python

-    # Run the following command from the directory containing the .proto files
+This is effectively the same as using the following command from the directory containing the .proto files
-    # This is to accommodate imports between .proto files

     protoc -I=. --python_out=.  •.proto

 Re-generating the Python classes will only be required if there are changes to the protobuf definitions (.proto files), which would most likely mean wider changes to the application.